-encumbrance should be no exception.
+no exception.
 Toward that end, we would encourage banks to provide information on asset encumbrance in conjunction with regular financial reporting, ideally on a quarterly basis, and there should be clear criteria that define when a time delay of up to six months is appropriate.
 In periods without significant systemic distress, complete disclosure of asset encumbrance information should be provided immediately, even if that provides a means for the market to identify institutions that are experiencing specific idiosyncratic challenges.
-(This response relates to consultation question 9.)
+For example, the EBA, ESRB or national regulators could designate whether there are systemic risks in a particular country on a quarterly basis and banks operating in that country would be allowed to delay asset encumbrance reporting that quarter for up to six months; however, if no such systemic risks are present then all banks should be required to provide their asset encumbrance disclosures in conjunction with regular financial reporting.
+(This response relates to consultation question 9)

 - 4. Sources of encumbrance: Template C presents valuable information on sources of encumbrance that is critical to analysts' understanding of the institution's business model and the funding choices that affect its balance sheet.
-An open narrative as proposed in Template D would not only reduce comparability over time and across institutions, but could be less comprehensive if institutions were to emphasise certain forms of encumbrance at the expense of others.
-We believe that the proposed grouping of liability line items would not necessarily enable market participants to identify encumbrance related to specific transactions such as ELA.
-(This response relates to consultation question 6.) - 5.
+An open narrative as proposed in Template D would not only reduce comparability over time and across institutions, but could be less comprehensive if institutions were to emphasize certain forms of encumbrance at the expense of others.
+(This response relates to consultation question 6) - 5.
 Balance sheet reconciliation: Reconciliation to balance sheet statements is important for debt and equity investors and reporting of median values is unlikely to tie to quarter-end financial statements.
-As a result we would suggest that banks report both median and end-of-period balances for asset encumbrance disclosures.
-(This response relates to consultation question 7.) - 6.
-Implementation date: Asset encumbrance is a critical area of interest for investors at present and we would encourage the EBA to accelerate the finalisation and implementation dates for the proposed technical standards with effective dates no later than 2016.
+As a result, we would suggest that banks report both median and end-of-period balances for asset encumbrance disclosures.
+(This response relates to consultation question 7) - 6.
+Implementation date: Asset encumbrance is a critical area of interest for investors at present and we would encourage the EBA to accelerate the finalization and implementation dates for the proposed technical standards with effective dates no later than 2016.